google-research-datasets/AltEntities/README.md

 * choices: Information about the two choices.
 See below fields for more information.
 * choice/name: The name of the choice.
 * choice/wikipedia_url: The Wikipedia URL of the choice.
-* choice/description: The choice description shown to human raters.
+* choice/description: The choice description shown to crowd workers.
 * choice/infobox: Textual representation of the choice’s Wikipedia infobox.
-* choice/unshown_background: The choice/infobox above concatenated with Wikipedia sections that were *not* shown to human raters.
+* choice/unshown_background: The choice/infobox above concatenated with Wikipedia sections that were *not* shown to crowd workers.
-* expressions: Referring expressions written by human raters to select the target entity.
+* expressions: Referring expressions written by crowd workers to select the target entity.

 The *data* directory contains the full set of examples (*all.json*).
 For each domain (*books*, *recipes*, and *songs*), a subdirectory contains all its examples which are split into *train.json*, *dev.json*, and *test.json*.
 In addition, the mixed subdirectory contains the mix of examples in the three domains.